PhilsModules/phils-day-night-cycle/README.md

 **Configuring Weather:**

 - Every morning, a window automatically opens for the Gamemaster to determine the weather for the new day.
-- You can also manually change the weather at any time: Click the small **Cloud Icon** on the clock widget (top left).
+- You can also manually change the weather at any time: Click the small **Cloud Icon** on the clock widget.

 **Creating Custom Climate Zones:**